gitkraken/gitkraken-client-docs/gitkraken-client/github-gitkraken-client.md

 ---

 title: GitKraken Client GitHub Integration
-fescription: Integrate GitKraken with you GitHub repository by following these steps.
+description: Integrate GitKraken with you GitHub repository by following these steps.
 taxonomy:
     category: gitkraken-client